Loose (Nelly Furtado album): Commercial performance

-Loose debuted at number one on the Canadian Albums Chart, selling more than 34,000 copies in its first week, at that time the year's strongest debut for a Canadian artist.
-In late July, after Furtado embarked on a short tour of Canada and made a guest appearance on the television show Canadian Idol, the album returned to number one.
-It subsequently stayed near the top of the album chart until late January 2007, when it reached number one again for two weeks.
+Loose debuted at number one on the Canadian Albums Chart, selling more than 34,000 copies in its first week; at the time, it was the year's strongest debut for a Canadian artist.
+In late July, after Furtado embarked on a short tour of Canada and appeared on Canadian Idol, the album returned to number one.
+It stayed near the top of the chart until late January 2007, when it reached number one again for two weeks.
 It was the third best-selling album of 2006 in Canada, and the highest selling by a female solo artist, with 291,700 copies sold.
 The Canadian Recording Industry Association (CRIA) certified Loose five times platinum in May 2007 for shipments of more than 500,000 copies.
 It stayed in the top twenty for fifty-seven weeks.

-The album debuted at number one on the US Billboard 200 chart, making it Furtado's first album to top the chart with first-week sales of 219,000 copies.
-On the same issue chart dated July 8, 2006, Promiscuous reached number one on the US Billboard Hot 100 chart remaining simultaneously in the American albums and singles chart; it was certified platinum by the Recording Industry Association of America (RIAA) and ranked sixty-fourth on the Billboard 2006 year-end chart.
-Loose exited the US top ten in August 2006 but re-entered it in March 2007, and according to Nielsen SoundScan in October 2007, it had sold two million units.
-The album ranked sixty four and thirty-second on the Billboard 2006 and 2007 year-end chart respectively.
+The album debuted at number one on the US Billboard 200, making it Furtado's first album to top the chart, with first-week sales of 219,000 copies.
+On the issue dated July 8, 2006, "Promiscuous" reached number one on the US Billboard Hot 100, resulting in Furtado simultaneously topping both the albums and singles charts.
+The album was certified platinum by the Recording Industry Association of America (RIAA) and ranked 64th on the Billboard 2006 year-end chart.
+Loose exited the US top ten in August 2006 but re-entered in March 2007, and by October 2007, it had sold two million units in the US.
+The album ranked 64th and 32nd on the Billboard year-end charts for 2006 and 2007, respectively.

-In the United Kingdom, Loose entered the albums chart at number five; in its forty-third week, it reached number four, and it was certified double platinum for shipments to retailers of more than 600,000 copies.
-As of July 2007, it had sold roughly 827,000 copies in the UK.
-The record was certified two times platinum in Australia for more than 140,000 units shipped; it reached number four there and was placed forty-fourth on the Australian Australian Recording Industry Association (ARIA) list of 2006 bestsellers.
-The album entered the chart in Germany at number one, spent a record forty-nine weeks in the German top ten, and was certified five times platinum.
-Loose reached number one on the European Top 100 Albums chart in early 2007, spending ten non-consecutive weeks at number one.
-By March 2007, it had been certified gold or platinum in twenty-five countries.
-As of 2019, the album has sold more than 12 million copies worldwide.
+In the United Kingdom, Loose entered the albums chart at number five; in its 43rd week, it reached a peak of number four.
+It was certified double platinum for shipments of more than 600,000 copies.
+As of July 2007, it had sold approximately 827,000 copies in the UK.